-The Beast of the Valley then gave a sigh, adding: "At least no one witnessed this."
+The Beast of the canyon then gave a sigh, adding: "At least no one witnessed this."

 But of course, you and I both know that someone had indeed observed the entire performance: the visitor was still in attendance, though apparently unseen and forgotten, holding the minuscule shield toward the monster.